kelvingraddick/Foamlicious-app/README.md

-# Foamlicious mobile app
+# Foams mobile app

-The iOS and Android mobile application for the Foamlicious platform.
+The iOS and Android mobile application for the Foams platform.
 Built with React Native.

 ## Requirements